 Welcome to the new student guide to academic registration.
 Here we’ll provide some advice about the curriculum you’ll engage in here at UMW.
-Use these pages to help you as you complete your First Semester Schedule Questionnaire.

 Before we get to the curriculum matters, let’s touch on a few of the other issues addressed in the questionnaire.
 Be certain to indicate academic interests, transfer credit (including AP and IB scores), and any activities/special programs that interest you.
 These items all affect your schedule, so the information will be useful.